 Also CONSUMERTEC took that opportunity to show samples of dingy test monitor and explains to hundreds of high-level technical participants from around the world, their benefits to experiment in consumer relevant terms in the field of cleanliness, whiteness, colour-care and olfactive-cleanliness.

-the last five years, offers the amazing possibility to conduct
+models generated in the last five years, offers the amazing

 |Special Report.
 Singapore

 The new system called CONSUMERTEC Laundry Laboratory Suite - CLLS was officially launched at the World Conference on Fabric and Home Care, Singapore, October 2016.
 Hundreds of high-level participants around the world had the opportunity to see and collect dingy test fabrics samples as well as discuss with CONSUMERTEC´staff about in-silico experimentation of consumer responses in the area of cleanliness, whiteness and colour-care.
 Visitors congratulated the arrival of a new tool to increase laundry product´s profitability.